 Our advice is to contact a vet as soon as possible – the sooner you get your pooch checked out, the sooner you will be able to support your dog’s health in the best way possible.

 Although heart disease doesn’t have a cure, there are ways you can help keep your pooch’s heart health and avoid this ruthless disease.
-Our Heart Health Chews are scientifically formulated to ease and support your pup’s heart to its optimum health.
+Read our blog on the 6 Ways To Prevent Your Dog From Developing Heart Disease.

 Heart Disease is extremely dangerous, slow and cruel, causing most suffers to die suddenly.
 If you notice any of the above symptoms, try and get to a vet as soon as possible.
 If caught early, your dog has a much higher chance of getting the right treatment and living for many years after their diagnosis.